angel-cruz/JAVASCRIPT/README.md

 a = undefined;
 typeof a;     // "undefined"

-/*typeof null is an interesting case because it errantly returns "object" when you'd expect it to return "null" */
+* typeof null is an interesting case because it errantly returns "object" when you'd expect it to return "null" *